 Dr. Wheat was an OB-GYN doctor and a Christian.
 He began to notice a pattern in his practice and he shared the greatest aspect of life – a couple bringing a child into this world.
 He saw the absolute joy in his patients faces as they gave birth, only to recall times of these patients sharing how confused they were about their marriages.
 After the babies where born, he also learned how many women struggled to remain married.
 He had other couples confide in him, even seasoned missionaries and couples who normally would not tell a person of the lack of love in their marriage.
 He realized God gave him more than a medical practice.
 He had to find a way to help these couples!
 The result was that his practice evolved into marriage counseling and after years, this book was born!
 And we are so glad it was!
 I will share what those five, interrelated aspects are, how they bring together the physical, emotional processes together and how they over-lap.

 And how each reinforces each other in the act of loving!
 These were the first steps in our marriage becoming one of love-filled Christian marriage.
 Up next are the FIVE aspects of love to make a complete marriage, to rekindle a love lost, or to fire up a new love!

 I also want to share Bill’s ultimate secret to marriage (at least at this stage in his life as it will evolve over time).
 He wraps it all up in one word: CHOICE!
 We choose to love, we choose to stay married, we choose to get along….it really is our choice.
 Just like our God, He wants us to choose to love Him!
 That is all Bill really wants (or wanted) from me.
 But poor guy, he was married to a professional investigator!
 I would never make a choice without all the FACTS!!!
-The next blog post, the facts about the FIVE WAYS OF LOVING!!!
+The next blog post, What is love anyway?